pygame/pygame/docs/reST/ref/sprite.rst

    that layer (overriding the ``sprite.layer`` attribute).
 If neither sprite has attribute layer nor \**kwarg then the default layer is used to add the sprites.

+   You can also use a special singleton, ``pygame.sprite.NoSpriteLayer``, to make certain kinds of sprites unrendered even though instances of these types are stored in a group.
+You can use this to prevent your player from moving during cutscenes, for example.

    .. versionadded:: 1.8